lakchote/amplifrens/README.md

 By gaining more and more Soulbound tokens, one can level up to a new status that will give them exclusive perks.

 There are 15 NFTs to reward the most important people for the AmpliFrens community.
-These NFTs give access to a private discord group.
+These NFTs will give you access to a private discord group.

-## Architecture

-The project uses composition over inheritance.

-Under the hood, it implements the [Facade design pattern](https://en.wikipedia.org/wiki/Facade_pattern) to:

-- hide project complexity
-- minimise tight coupling
-- ease subsystem access

 ## Features